Uhphonsoo/IAC---Introducao-a-Arquitetura-de-Computadores---Introduction-to-Computer-Architecture/README.md

 Developed by João Silva in 2019.

-The goal was to programme a mini-game using assembly in a P4 processor.
+The goal was to programme a mini-game using assembly in for P4 processor.